Fazliya1610/Virtual-Tech-Services-Internship-Projects/README.md

 - Sentiment Analysis with BERT
 - Siamese Neural Network using TensorFlow

+## Internship Details
+During my internship at Virtual Tech Services, I worked on a project titled **Natural Language Processing using Transformers** from 07.06.2024 to 17.06.2024.

 The major projects are:
 1. **Image Generation using NLP**
 2. **Sentiment Analysis with BERT**